 As counterintuitive as it sounds, shaving your hair before a treatment keeps it short enough for the laser light to reach deep down into the hair follicle.

 This wouldn’t be possible if you had shaved, say, more than a week ago.

 Not to mention that with longer hair in the picture, you’d risk burning your skin as the heated shafts would rest onto your skin after the treatment.

 PS: Don’t forget to use a new, sharp razor and lots of depilatory cream to get a really close shave.

 Avoid Blood-Thinning Medication

-You should also stay away from antibiotics, NSAIDs, and antihistamine for at least a week before you go under the laser.
+You should also stay away from antibiotics, NSAIDs, and antihistamines for at least a week before you go under the laser.